Iceland’s Ring Road: the ultimate road trip experience

 After three days, we were back on the road, weaving in and out of fjords, stopping every two miles to take photos, we reunited with ring road and inched towards Akureyri, the capital of the north.
 It is the second-largest city of Iceland with a population of about 20 thousand.
 A charming little town, perfect stop to get ready for the next adventure.

-Goodnight rest, refreshing shower, hearty breakfast followed by a leisurely stroll at the world’s northernmost botanical gardens (just 50 km shy of the Arctic Circle), and we were in top spirit for next detour to Goðafoss waterfall.
+Goodnight rest, refreshing shower, hearty breakfast followed by a leisurely stroll at the world’s northernmost botanical gardens (just 50 km shy of the Arctic Circle), and we were in top spirit for the next detour Goðafoss waterfall.
 Spectacular cascades form an elegant 30-meter wide semicircular arc that rises in the center separating the waterfall in two.
 Kids ran about on the 7000-year-old lava field from the Trölladyngja volcano pretending to be on a strange planet in a galaxy far far away.

 Húsavík – Myvatn (Day 7-8)